-The plane trip from Santiago to Punta Arenas in Chile was one of the most scenic flights I’ve ever been on.
+The plane trip from Santiago to Punta Arenas in Chile was one of the most scenic flights I’ve ever been on, with incredible plane window views.
 I was extremely lucky: the clear sunny weather made it possible to enjoy the stunning, uninterrupted views of the Andes mountains, lakes, volcanos and countless fjords.
 If you’re southbound, sit on the left side of the plane (i.e. row ‘A’.
 Row ‘F’ if you’re northbound).

 As the plane takes off from Santiago and there’s little smog, you’ll be treated to amazing views of the city and the towering Andes mountains in the background.
 You might even catch a glimpse of Mt.
 Aconcagua, South America’s highest peak.
 The plane basically traces the line of the Andes, keeping west of the Andes (or risk breaching Argentinian airspace) as it heads south.

 After about an hour, the magnificent lakes and volcanos of Chile’s famed Lake District come into view.
 You can’t miss the gorgeous symmetrical cone of Volcan Osorno at the edges of Lago (Lake) Llanquihue and Lago Todos Los Santos.
 These are the lakes you’re cross if you opt for the Andes lake crossing tour from Puerto Montt in Chile to Bariloche in Argentina.
 In the background, the majestic snow-capped peak of Monte Tronador is simply captivating.

 From this point, the magnificent fjords will grab your attention.
 Dotted with countless islands and lined by huge, snowy mountains, the fjords are truly breathtaking.
 This area is the beginning of Chilean Patagonia.
 The best is yet to come though!